suncoast-devs/handbook/lessons/cs-environment-setup/reading/intro.md

+---
-# Setting up our computers to work on CSharp and dotnet projects
+title: Setting up our computers to work on C# and dotnet projects
+---

 To setup our computers for CSharp and dotnet projects we need to follow the setup instructions for the following tools:

 TODO - MAKE EACH OF THESE LINKS TO THEIR RESPECTIVE LESSON READING